jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_databases.md

 ### Fragmented Indexes page
-Show me the most fragmented indexes

-#### Fragmented Indexes grid
 Use the Fragmented Indexes grid to assess the fragmentation of index files on the SQL Server.

-##### Filtering the grid
-The grid can be filtered by the following criteria:

-* Top (most) fragmented indexes
-* Database name
-* Minimum Size - 10MB = 1280 pages
-* Minimum operations - minimum number of either scan or update operations

-##### Sourcing the data

-Data is sourced from the Playback Database.
-Click **Collect now** to re-collect fragmentation information right now.
+#### Data collection
+The data for this grid is collected once a day and stored in the Playback Database.

-{% include tip.html content="**Collect now** could put significant load on the SQL Server.
+{% include note.html content="To re-collect the data now, select the criteria and click **Collect now**.
+This could put significant load on the SQL Server.
 It is advisable to collect fragmentation information during a quiet period." %}

-##### Playback

-{% include note.html content="When in Playback, history will not be displayed for the Fragmented Indexes grid." %}
+#### Collection criteria definitions
+The criteria by which data is collected:

+* Top (most) fragmented indexes - default 50
+* Database name - default *All*
+* Minimum Size - default 10MB = 1280 pages
+* Minimum operations - minimum number of either scan or update operations - default 5

-##### How to customize the default filter values
+#### How to customize the criteria for the default collection

-You can customize the default filters per connection using the Connection Tag property.
-See also [Connection tags in Spotlight Enterprise][enterprise_connect_tags].
+To customize the criteria used to collect the data (as it is collected automatically once a day) use the Connection Tag property.

 1. From the Spotlight Client, click **Configure \| Connections**.
    {% include imageClient.html file="tb_config_connections.png" alt="Configure Connections" %}
 2. Right-click on the connection and select **Properties \| Tags**.
 3. Enter the tag name and value in the **Value** field as per the following examples.
 4. Click **Add**.

 Configuration | Default value | Tag name | Tag name and value example | Example description
 --------------|---------------|----------|--------